Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-setup-gcs-staging.md

-# Configure GCS Staging for Large Files
+# How to Configure GCS Staging for Large Files

 This how-to guide shows you how to decide if you require GCS, how to set up a GCS bucket, how to configure the bucket and test that it works with agent-ear.